 I usually say: “To be able to install and configure BizTalk Server 2010 without problems, you have to log on the server using a Domain User who is a member of BizTalk Server Administrators group and this group has Administrator rights on both the SQL Server and the BizTalk Server.”

-In my case, my user was a member of BizTalk Server Administrators group, but this group didn’t have Administrator rights in BizTalk Server machine.
+In my case, my user was a member of the BizTalk Server Administrators group, but this group didn’t have Administrator rights in BizTalk Server machine.

 To add BizTalk Server Administrators group to the Local Administrators Group in both machines: